robinrodricks/awesome-actionscript3/README.md

 * [Feathers UI](https://github.com/BowlerHatLLC/feathers) - User interface components for Starling Framework
 * [StarlingPunk](https://github.com/asaia/StarlingPunk) - Framework built on top the Starling to add structure and organization to your 2D game projects
 * [Fruitfly](https://github.com/richardlord/Fruitfly) - A library for dynamic creation of Starling display objects from native Flash display objects
-* [pixelmask](https://github.com/jonathanhart/pixelmask) - A Starling Extension to provide pixel based masking for Starling display objects
+* [Pixelmask](https://github.com/jonathanhart/pixelmask) - A Starling Extension to provide pixel based masking for Starling display objects
 * [SpriterMC](https://github.com/SammyJoeOsborne/SpriterMC) - An AS3 Starling implementation for importing skeletal (and non-skeletal) animations generated with Spriter

 #### Signals
 * [AS3-signals](https://github.com/robertpenner/as3-signals) - A new approach for AS3 events inspired by C# events and signals/slots in Qt.
 * [react-as3](https://github.com/tconkling/react-as3) - A signals/slots and functional reactive programming library.
 * [Signaller](https://github.com/whitered/Signaller) - ActionScript signals implementation with restricted rights for dispatching
+* [Fa-as3](https://github.com/fabrikagency/fa-as3) - Write less, do more; modeled like jQuery.

 #### Unit Testing